wp-plugins/wp-toolbar-removal/readme.txt

 == Description ==
 disable and remove wordpress toolbar and admin bar for all users and subscribers frontend backend code free mem completely with new unified coding !

 Disable and Remove ToolBar and Admin Bar Code on WordPress 3.1+ to 3.6+ Frontend and Backend, Completely, for Minimal Memory Load, and DashBoard Speedup, with New Unified Coding Approach!
-Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shaddow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
+Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shadow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+

 Rules: